5 Essential Qualities Of A Good Manager

 - Identify areas where team members excel and provide opportunities for them to develop on the same.

 - A performance management system is a great tool to keep progress in check while ticking off necessary goals from the list.
-Additionally, it allows team members to be more accountable all the while letting them do their own goal-setting.
+Additionally, it allows team members to be more accountable while letting them do their own goal-setting.

 - Clarify your expectations in clear and concise terms.
 This makes project management as well as goal-setting easier.